oasis1701/mobalytics-accessibility-extension/README.md

 ## Usage

-1. Navigate to any Diablo 4 build guide on Mobalytics.gg
+1. Navigate to any Diablo 4 build guide on Mobalytics.gg or Maxroll.gg
 2. The extension automatically converts paragon boards when the page loads
 3. Use your screen reader's table navigation to explore the boards
 4. Use heading navigation to jump between boards